dundonite/Physics-Lab-2125-15921/README.md

 ## Viewing Lab Reports

-Lab Report 1 is available at http://6252-phys-2125-15921.home.dundon.network:9876/app/lab1
+An index of lab reports is available at http://6252-phys-2125-15921.home.dundon.network:9876/app/lab1

+You are going to get warnings about lacking SSL/security, you'll need to click through those for now.

 1. Enter your information into the form on the left-hand side.
-1. Epload a 'data.csv' file containing your data in a specific format.
-   1. column names are "x (meters)" and "y (meters)"
-1. Per the UI instructions, "press enter or click to apply" and ensure that the report contains your information.
+1. Upload a CSV file that matches the structure of the example CSV in the source directory.
+Column names do not matter and will be overwritten.
 1. Use the download button to download as HTML.
 Downloading as PDF will not work (idk).
-1. Until an SSL is added you may receive a warning from your browser, so accept the risk to download the html file.
 1. Open the html file in your browser and then "print as PDF".

 ## Building Reports